 The Lake Conroe Division is situated seven miles west of Interstate 45 at the Lake Conroe dam.
 The SJRA supplies raw water from Lake Conroe, which was built as a water supply reservoir and completed in 1973.
-The lake is exclusively operated by the SJRA; however, the City of Houston owns two-thirds of the permitted water rights in the reservoir and participates in two-thirds of the Lake Conroe costs.
+The lake is operated by the SJRA; however, the City of Houston owns two-thirds of the permitted water rights in the reservoir and participates in two-thirds of the Lake Conroe costs.
 In addition to operating and maintaining the dam, this Division handles the licensing, regulation, and enforcement functions related to onsite sewage facilities immediately around Lake Conroe, boat sanitation, piers, boat slips, boathouses, marinas, and other facilities operated or constructed around or on Lake Conroe.
 The Lake Conroe Division collects fees associated with these permits and licenses.

-The Woodlands Division is located in southern Montgomery County and provides wholesale water supply and wastewater treatment services to the 117,305 person community of The Woodlands (The Howard Hughes Corporation data as of January 2019).
+The Woodlands Division is located in southern Montgomery County and provides wholesale water supply and wastewater treatment services to the 118,000 person community of The Woodlands (The Howard Hughes Corporation data as of January 2020).
 To provide these services, the SJRA operates wastewater treatment plants, lift stations, water wells, water plants, water booster pump stations, elevated and ground storage tanks, and miles of wastewater conveyance and water transmission facilities.
 The Woodlands Division purchases surface water from the Groundwater Reduction Plan (GRP) Division to blend with groundwater provided by the water wells.

-The Groundwater Reduction Plan (GRP) Division, with its office located at the Lake Conroe dam, is responsible for implementing an alternative water supply program for its participants that meets the groundwater reduction requirements of the Lone Star
+The Groundwater Reduction Plan (GRP) Division, with its office located at the Lake Conroe dam, is responsible for implementing an alternative water supply program for its participants that ensures reliable, long-term water supplies for its participants in

-Groundwater Conservation District (LSGCD) and ensure reliable, long-term water supplies for its participants in Montgomery County.
+Montgomery County and meets the groundwater reduction requirements of the Lone Star Groundwater Conservation District (LSGCD).
 The GRP Division designed, constructed, operates, maintains, and administers a surface water treatment plant and transmission lines.
 The GRP Division withdraws raw surface water from Lake Conroe, treats it to meet or exceed drinking water standards, and then transmits it to selected customer cities and water utilities within Montgomery County.